jlowder/MonkeySpa/README.md

 - Use the search bar to find webapps by name, description, or tags
 - Filter by category using the dropdown
 - Sort by date added, name, or last used

+### Import & Export
+- **Export**: Click "Export" to download your webapp collection
+  - Choose JSON or XML format
+  - Includes all webapp data, screenshots, and metadata
+  - Automatic filename generation with timestamps
+- **Import**: Click "Import" to restore or merge webapp collections
+  - Support for both JSON and XML files
+  - Choose "Merge" to add new webapps or "Replace" to overwrite all
+  - Duplicate prevention by webapp ID

 ## Sample Webapps